kimruddock/pawelgrzybek.github.io/_drafts/css-custom-properties-explained.md

 // returns a boolean value
 ```

 This method isn't bulletproof because support for `@support` isn't amazing at all.
-[Wes Bos posted](https://gist.github.com/wesbos/8b9a22adc1f60336a699) much more reliable method the other day.
+[Wes Bos posted](https://gist.github.com/wesbos/8b9a22adc1f60336a699) a much more reliable method the other day.
 Thanks man!

 ```js
 function testCSSVariables() {